dgalassi99/quant-lab/book_projects/Advances_Financial_Machine_Learning/notebooks/Labelling/theory.md

 $$ r_{t_{i,0},t_{i,0}+h} = P_{t_{i,0}+h}/P_{t_{i,0}} -1 $$

 Great... not really!
-Usually this method is applied on time bars (whihc we saw ahving poor stat. properties).
-Second, the same threshold $\tau$ is applied regardells the the volatility.
+Usually this method is applied on time bars (which we saw having poor stat. properties).
+Second, the same threshold $\tau$ is applied regardless the the volatility.

 Can we solve these problmes?
 Partially by:
-- Computing a dynamic threshold $\sigma_{t_{i,0}}$ by computing a rolling exponentually weighted std of returns.
+- Computing a dynamic threshold $\sigma_{t_{i,0}}$ by computing a rolling exponentially weighted std of returns.
 - Using volume/dollar bars

 Why partially?
-Because this method does not allow us to intriduce a stop-loss (SL) or take-profit (TP) strategies.
+Because this method does not allow us to introduce a stop-loss (SL) or take-profit (TP) strategies.
 Hence, this method will result unrealistic in real operations!

 ## The Triple-Barrier Method